This easy Greek chicken and potatoes recipe is a family favorite! The secret is in the lemon-garlic marinade.

 Instructions

-4. Make the lemon-garlic sauce.
-In a small mixing bowl, whisk together ¼ cup extra virgin olive oil with lemon juice, minced garlic, rosemary, and nutmeg.
+• Make the marinade: In a small mixing bowl, whisk together extra virgin olive oil, lemon juice, minced garlic, rosemary, and nutmeg.
 Pour evenly over the chicken and potatoes.

-6. Bake in heated oven uncovered for 45 to 1 hour or until chicken and potatoes are tender.
-NOTE: If the potatoes are not fully done at this point, you can raise the oven temperature to 425°F and cook for another 15 to 20 minutes (make sure to remove the chicken breast pieces that are fully cooked so they don't get dry).
-To get more color on the chicken, place the pan under the broiler briefly to allow the chicken skins to gain more color (watch carefully).
+• Bake: Place the uncovered dish in the heated oven and bake for 45 to 60 minutes, until the chicken reaches 165° and the potatoes are tender.
+Depending upon the size of your potato wedges and chicken pieces, you may need a little more time.
+If the potatoes are not fully cooked through, raise the oven temperature to 425°F and cook for another 15 to 20 minutes.
+To get more color on the chicken, place the pan under the broiler briefly, allowing the chicken skins to gain additional color.
+Watch carefully so it doesn't burn.

 Notes